volodymyrhudyma/blog/content/blog/write-parameterized-tests-in-jest.md

 ]
 ```

-The table contains rows, each of which is passed into the test function (the arguments order is preserved):
+The table contains rows, each of which is passed to the test function (the order of the arguments is preserved):

 ```javascript
 // Syntax